United States Air Force Academy

 I teach and design courses across the computer science and cyber curriculum, with a focus on programming fundamentals, data structures, algorithms, languages and machines, and senior-level colloquia.
 My work sits at the intersection of computer science education, cyber operations, and applied machine learning, with an emphasis on preparing future officers to think clearly, build robust systems, and lead in complex technical environments.

-Computer Science Education Programming in C & Python Data Structures & Algorithms Cyber Operations AI & Machine Learning
+Computer Science Education Programming in C & Python Data Structures & Algorithms Cyber Operations Applied Machine Learning

 Teaching